qw245roar/stanford-faq/README.md

 Before you can connect to a ROAR contest via one of the provided Quickstart Jupyter Notebooks, you will need complete below steps to register your bot in the contest you wish to enter.
 1. Launch the [ROAR web application](https://stanford-roar.com) and log in.
 1. Click *View & Enter Your Bots* button to the right of the contest you wish to enter your bot in and follow the bot creation wizard.
 1. Use *COPY TOKEN* button to put the identity token generated for your bot in the Clipboard.
+You'll need to paste this token in the Jupyter notebooks described later in order for your bot code to be able to connect to the ROAR server.

 ### Review Contest Description